chriskonnertz/DeepLy/README.md

 To upgrade from v1 to v2, make sure you specify the API key when instantiating the DeepLy object.
 Apart from the changes mentioned above your v1 code should still work with v2.

+## Disclaimer

+This is not an official package.
+It is 100% open source and non-commercial.

+DeepL is a product of DeepL GmbH.
+More info: [deepl.com/publisher.html](https://www.deepl.com/publisher.html)

 ## Notes